markglibres/identityserver4-mongodb-redis/OPENID.md

            };
        });
    ```
-7. Configure for the built-in user interaction mvc controllers (skip this step if you want to create your own controllers)
+8. Configure for the built-in user interaction mvc controllers `.AddIdentityServerUserInteractionMvc()`

+   (skip this step if you want to create your own controllers..
+TODO: doc on how to send command / query from custom controllers)

    ```csharp
    services.AddControllersWithViews()
        .AddIdentityServerUserInteraction(config =>